Hankamer School of Business

 Summary of Requirements and Courses Needed for the B.B.A.
 Degree

 The requirements for the B.B.A. degree are divided almost equally between general arts and sciences courses and business courses.
-The business curriculum comprises a core of required basic business subjects, plus a minimum of twelve hours in a major.
+The business curriculum comprises a core of required basic business subjects, plus a minimum of fifteen hours in a major.
 The student is given the opportunity to customize the degree through choices of certain requirements and of electives that broaden the student’s understanding of business.
 Electives may be needed to reach 124 hours minimum to graduate.
 No course can count in more than one major.
 No more than four lifetime fitness courses may be taken for credit.

 Students entering as freshmen or who transfer as freshmen or sophomores are required to attend two semesters of Chapel.
 Students who transfer to Baylor and are classified as juniors or seniors must attend one semester of Chapel.